What is Digital Human Library (dHL)?

 How much does it cost to be listed as a dHL Expert in the Video Conferencing Catalogue?

-It’s free to list as an Expert with Digital Human Library provided you are willing to offer a minimum of one free program per school year.
+It’s free to register as an Expert and list your programs with Digital Human Library.
+Organizations who charge a fee for their programs are required to provide a minimum of one free program each academic school year.

 What are my responsibilities as a dHL Expert?